Customising the Generated API¶

 The stages are run in the following order:

-• alter_request.
+alter_request.
 Functions in this stage alter the request.
-For example possibly editing any POST or PATCH such that it contains a server defined calculated attribute.
+For example possibly editing any POST or PATCH such that it contains a server defined calculated attribute.validate_request.
+Functions in this stage validate the request.
+For example, ensuring that the correct headers are set and that any json validates against the schema.Any stages defined by a

-The Loop Workflow
+The Loop Workflow¶

 The default workflow is the loop workflow.
 It defines the following stages:

-• alter_result.
-Alter a workflow.ResultObject object containing a database result (a sqlalchemy orm object) from a query of the requested collection.
-This might also involve rejecting the whole object (for example, for authorisation purposes).
+alter_query.
+Alter thesqlalchemy.orm.query.Querywhich will be executed (using.all()or.one()) to fetch the primary result(s).alter_related_query.
+Alter thesqlalchemy.orm.query.Querywhich will be executed to fetch related result(s).alter_result.
+Alter aworkflow.ResultObjectobject containing a database result (a sqlalchemy orm object) from a query of the requested collection.
+This might also involve rejecting the whole object (for example, for authorisation purposes).before_write_item.
+Alter a sqlalchemy orm item before it is written (flushed) to the database.

-Authorisation at the Object Level
+Authorisation at the Object Level¶

-There are stage handlers available for stages which handle most of the logic of authorisation.
-At the moment these are implemented for alter_result for read operations and alter_request for write operations.
-Other stages might be supported in the future.
+There are stage handlers available for stages which handle most of the logic of

 The remaining logic is provided by permission filters which you provide.
 The job of a permission filter is to decide, for an individual object, whether the specified operation is allowed on that object or not.
 The permission handler built in to pyramid_jsonapi will call the permission filters at the appropriate times (including for related objects) and then stitch the answers back together into a coherent, authorised whole.

-The default permission filters allow everything, which is the same as not having any permission handlers at all.
-Permission filters should be registered with CollectionView.register_permission_filter():
+The default permission filters allow everything, which is the same as not having

 from pyramid_jsonapi.permissions import Targets